 The powder coating is electrically charged and therefore adheres to the metal parts.
 The dryer is set at a temperature of 250˚C which provides for an optimal result.

-One floor higher in the NUSSBAUM production’s plant in Bodersweier, staff prepare the inner components of the lift: hydraulic and control unit.
+At NUSSBAUM’s production plant in Gastonia, North Carolina, staff prepare the inner components of the lift: hydraulic and control unit.
 The cylinder, pistons, piston pipes, piston rods and plugs are all made by NUSSBAUM.
 And all parts are tested in an assembled state.
 The cylinders are pressurized up to 300 bars and moved-in and out 10 times.
 They then have 2 minutes to resist the pressure.
 Whatever does not keep fully sealed will be removed.
-All electrics and electronics for the control unit have been developed in-house but the oil-sumberged motor is delivered by an external supplier.
-They hydraulic tank, where motor and pumps are placed, are nevertheless made in-house.
+All electrics and electronics for the control unit have been developed in-house with the oil-sumberged motor being delivered by an external supplier.
+The hydraulic tank, where the motor and pumps are placed, are made in-house.
 Each hydraulic unit gets thoroughly tested after assembly.

-The 200 involved employees (a total of 1,200 employees in the NUSSBAUM Group) create 100 individual parts and 30 modules in up to 390 operations in 2 or 3 working days, a new hydraulic lift made by NUSSBAUM.
+The 50 involved employees create 100 individual parts and 30 modules in up to 390 operations in 2 or 3 working days, a new hydraulic lift made by NUSSBAUM.